chinapedia/wikipedia.abstract.en/Page/Flag.md

 Some complex flag designs are not intended to be shown on both sides, requiring separate obverse and reverse sides if made correctly.
 In these cases there is a design element (usually text) which is not symmetric and should be read in the same direction, regardless of whether the hoist is to the viewer's left or right.
 These cases can be divided into two types:

 1. The same (asymmetric) design may be duplicated on both sides.
 Such flags can be manufactured by creating two identical through and through flags and then sewing them back to back, though this can affect the resulting combination's responsiveness to the wind.
-Depictions of such flags may be marked with the symbol File:IFIS Equal.svg, indicating the reverse is congruent to (rather than a mirror image of) the obverse.
+Depictions of such flags may be marked with the symbol , indicating the reverse is congruent to (rather than a mirror image of) the obverse.
 2. Rarely, the reverse design may differ, in whole or in part, from that of the obverse.
 Examples of flags whose reverse differs from the obverse include the flag of Paraguay, the flag of Oregon, and the historical flag of the Soviet Union.
-Depictions of such flags may be marked with the symbol File:IFIS Two-sided.svg.
+Depictions of such flags may be marked with the symbol .

 Common designs on flags include crosses, stripes, and divisions of the surface, or _field_, into bands or quarters—patterns and principles mainly derived from heraldry.
 A heraldic coat of arms may also be flown as a banner of arms, as is done on both the state flag of Maryland and the flag of Kiribati.